Azure/azure-powershell/src/StorageAction/StorageAction.Autorest/docs/Az.StorageAction.md

 ### [New-AzStorageActionTask](New-AzStorageActionTask.md)
 Asynchronously creates a new storage task resource with the specified parameters.
 If a storage task is already created and a subsequent create request is issued with different properties, the storage task properties will be updated.
-If a storage task is already created and a subsequent Create request is issued with the exact same set of properties, the request will succeed.
+If a storage task is already created and a subsequent create or update request is issued with the exact same set of properties, the request will succeed.

 ### [New-AzStorageActionTaskOperationObject](New-AzStorageActionTaskOperationObject.md)
 Create an in-memory object for StorageTaskOperation.